Vasileios-Mavroeidis/openc2-plugfest/2020-January/README.md

 For more information about OpenC2 please visit the [OpenC2 Official Technical Committee Web Page](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2)
 ## Use Case
-The iosacl-adapter accepts OpenC2 commands that conform to the SLPF Specification and executes those commands on Cisco devices (IOS and IOS-XE) that support Access Control Lists (ACL) for packet filtering.
+The openc2-iosacl-adapter accepts OpenC2 commands that conform to the SLPF Specification and executes those commands on Cisco devices (IOS and IOS-XE) that support Access Control Lists (ACL) for packet filtering.

 In this particular use case, we control a Cisco Cloud Service Router (CSR1000V with Cisco IOS XE Software, Version 16.12.01a) in the Google Cloud Platform.